Audiosutras/pihole-dockercompose/READMe.md

 ### Ubuntu Additional Steps

-In order to proceed to step 2 in [Running PiHole & Unbound](#running-pihole--unbound) you will need to update `systemd-resolved` or disable it.
+In order to proceed you will need to update `systemd-resolved` or disable it.

 - [Offical Pihole Solution for Ubuntu & Fedora - Update It](https://github.com/pi-hole/docker-pi-hole/#installing-on-ubuntu-or-fedora)